 - Doting Parent: Carmen says that Brunt was like this to her.
 After Carmen pulls a prank that gets her in trouble with the janitors on V.I.L.E., Brunt tosses the janitor away and offers her a cupcake.

 - Dumb Muscle: Subverted.
-She has no idea what the Magna Carta is, but she quickly gets the analogy when Dr. Maelstrom asks if she knows of the Constitution.
+She has no idea what the Magna Carta is, but she quickly gets the analogy when Dr. Maelstrom compares it to the U.S. Constitution.

-- Even Evil Has Loved Ones: She honestly loved Carmen like a daughter and has no choice but to crush said daughter when Carmen decided to leave.
+- Even Evil Has Loved Ones: She honestly loved Carmen like a daughter and has no choice but to crush said daughter when Carmen decides to leave.